kanootoko/digitalModel_problems/problemapi/README.md

 4. open terminal in cloned repository
 5. compile with `mvn compile assembly:single`
 6. install R and install `tidyverse` library (look at **R installation** section in case of problems)
-7. launch with `java -jar target/problemapi-2020-08-06-jar-with-dependencies.jar`
+7. launch with `java -jar target/problemapi-2020-08-10-jar-with-dependencies.jar`

-## R installation (Linux machine instruction)
+## R installation

 You need to have R (r-base package) and "tidyverse" package installed to use /api/ranking endpoint.
 In case of using without docker you can just have it with `R -e 'install.package("tidyverse")'` command, ensuring that